baodrate/snap-sync/README.md

 performed a backup to this device before, only the changes since the last backup have to be sent.

-## Options

-	Usage: snap-sync [options]

-	Options:
-	 -d, --description <desc> Change the snapper description.
-Default: "latest incremental backup" -c, --config <config>    Specify the snapper configuration to use.
-Otherwise will perform for each snapper configuration.
-Can list multiple configurations within quotes, space-separated (e.g. -c "root home").
-	 -n, --noconfirm          Do not ask for confirmation for each configuration.
-Will still prompt for backup directory name on first backup
-	 -u, --UUID <UUID>        Specify the UUID of the mounted BTRFS subvolume to back up to.
-Otherwise will prompt.
-							  If multiple mount points are found with the same UUID, will prompt user.

 ## Requirements

 snapper is required.